54: No Such Thing As Domesticated Furniture

 They would kind of like putting a bit of tape on the ground as a mark for an actor.

-There was a guy who was arrested by Canada's border services agency with the letters H-A-T-E on his knuckles, and he claimed that it stood for happiness all through eternity.
+Yeah, there was a guy who was arrested by Canada's border services agency with the letters H-A-T-E on his knuckles, and he claimed that it stood for happiness all through eternity.

-She later discovered she inadvertently had the phrase Babylon is the world's leading dictionary and translation software
+quick thinking um one woman used an internet translation to um translate I love David into Hebrew she later discovered she inadvertently had the phrase Babylon is the world's leading dictionary and translation software

 on her back